GalletFlorian/TATOO/README.rst

 |

-| Coef limit: resquested coefficient for the Pearson linear test
+| Coef limit: resquested coefficient for the Pearson correlation coefficient test
 | Nb_step: the number of age estimations for the standard deviation of the age